 (Also, there’s absolutely no vegetarian options at Luis Muñoz Marín Airport.
 They have a Popeye’s which has some sides – none of which are vegan – or you could cough up $20 for a veggie burger.
 Just a warning to bring your own snacks!)

 However, I would absolutely recommend a visit to San Juan.
 I cannot get over the beauty of this city.
 It is packed with humble yet beautiful architecture along the coast and is stunning.
 What’s really fun is that all the houses are painted different colours and it’s by far one of the most colourful places I’ve ever been.
 It’s an absolutely gorgeous area that makes for a great city slash beach escape.
-The people are so friendly and the city is humungous.
+The people are so friendly and the city is quite large.
 It would be nice to one day go back and explore the rest of the city and the island.